8

 Vauxhall GTC VXR rear quarter

-Vauxhall claims not only that the GTC VXR is the fastest car in the class, but also that it will duck under the 6.0sec barrier in a sprint to 60mph.
-To which we say: that may well be true, but you’ll have to have left any semblance of mechanical sympathy behind when you signed on to the circuit.
+At the time, Vauxhall claimed that the GTC VXR was the fastest car in its class, and that it will duck under the 6.0sec barrier in a sprint to 60mph.
+To which we say: that may well have been true, but you’ll have to have left any semblance of mechanical sympathy behind when you signed on to the circuit.

-At our test track, we coaxed the VXR to 60mph in 6.4sec.
-We did manage a one-way best of 6.2sec – with two people on board and a near-full tank, remember – but if you make any serious attempt to go quicker than that, you will have to ignore both the smell of a suffering clutch and the nagging feeling that you won’t be able to drive it home afterwards.
+When we tested it, we coaxed the VXR to 60mph in 6.4sec.
+We did manage a one-way best of 6.2sec – with two people on board and a near-full tank – but if you make any serious attempt to go quicker than that, you will have to ignore both the smell of a suffering clutch and the nagging feeling that you won’t be able to drive it home afterwards.

 The 0-100mph time of 16.5sec, meanwhile, looks – and is – impressive in isolation.
 However, VXR owners are, we’re told, a fairly extravagant bunch who like their cars to be fast – and to that extent, we have a little bad news.
 This GTC is no quicker to 100mph than its predecessor was.

-For all that, it remains the most powerful hot hatchback in its class.
+For all that, it remains one of the most powerful hot hatchbacks of the period.
 And its in-gear acceleration is certainly noteworthy.
 Any car that can dispatch 50-70mph in fourth gear in less than four seconds is at the sharper end of the scale.
 It makes an extraordinary whistling noise while doing it, too; from the outside, it leaves you thinking you’ve just been buzzed by a jet fighter.

 However, the throttle response – unless you push the VXR button on the dash – isn’t so sharp.
 At low revs in Normal or Sport modes, there’s some lag.
 Engaging the VXR mode sorts that and brings with it a welcome crispness we’d rather wasn’t confined to the firmest damper setting.